 Despite the overwhelming feeling that came with being touched, Grandin craved tight hugs and deep touch pressure.
 Could she give herself the same deep touch pressure that was proving so beneficial for her livestock?

-To satisfy her cravings for deep touch pressure and quell her anxiety, Grandin invented a machine at age 18.
+To satisfy her cravings for deep touch pressure and quell her anxiety, Grandin invented a machine at age 18 in 1965.

 Deep Touch Pressure: How to Make Anything a “Squeeze Machine”